Eva Maria Zuk: Education

-By age 6 she had her first public performance and received the title of Piano Professor and Performer from the Venezuelan Ministry of Education at age 13.
-When she was 20 years old, she had earned Bachelor of Music/Master of Science degrees from the Juilliard School of Music in New York.
+By age 6 she had her first public performance, and received the title of Piano Professor and Performer from the Venezuelan Ministry of Education at age 13.
+When she was 20 years old, she had earned Bachelor of Music and Master of Science degrees from the Juilliard School of Music in New York.
 Her teachers included Rosina Lhévinne and Zbigniew Drzewiecki.

 Musical career

 Eva Maria Zuk has recorded eight LPs and five CDs, which include: the two Chopin concerti with the London Philharmonic; a Chopin recital; and Anthology of the Polonaise for the piano, from her own research, first recorded collection containing the historic evolution of a musical form; Haydn’s D major Concerto with the Los Angeles Chamber Orchestra, playing and conducting from the piano, with her own cadenzas; De Falla's Nights in the Gardens of Spain with the State of Mexico Symphony Orchestra conducted by acclaimed conductor Enrique Batiz, reviewed as “best performance available of this piece by Fanfare Music Magazine; Mexican composers Felipe Villanueva and Ricardo Castro's piano music, and Mexican Contemporary Composers.

-Her performance was cited as "fiery and vigorous" and "it ruled the imagination of the audience" by The Oberlin Review.
+Her performance was recounted as "fiery and vigorous" and "it ruled the imagination of the audience" by The Oberlin Review.